Lake Louise Ski Resort

 The Lake Louise Ski Resort & Summer Gondola is a ski resort in western Canada, located in Banff National Park near the village of Lake Louise, Alberta.
 Located 57 km west of Banff, Lake Louise is one of three major ski resorts within Banff National Park.

-The resort is situated on the southern slopes of the Slate Range, between the heights of Mount Richardson, Ptarmigan Peak, Pika Peak and Redoubt Mountain, all around 3000 m above sea level.
+The resort is situated on the southern slopes of the Slate Range, with most of its skiable terrain on the slopes of Whitehorn Mountain, with additional skiable terrain to the east on the lower western slope of Lipalian Mountain.
+The overall ski area is between the heights of Mount Richardson, Ptarmigan Peak, Pika Peak and Redoubt Mountain, all around 3000 m above sea level.
 The base of the slopes is defined by Pipestone River, a tributary of the Bow River, immediately north of the intersections between Highway 1A (Bow Valley Trail), Highway 1 (Trans-Canada Highway), and Highway 93 (Icefields Parkway).

 History

 Lake Louise has been a home to skiing since the 1920s, as the gateway to the Skoki Ski Lodge.
 The first lift was constructed in 1954, and a poma was added in 1960.

 Until autumn 2008, the ski resort was owned and operated by the Resorts of the Canadian Rockies (RCR) company.
-In 2008, Charlie Locke, a former owner of the ski area (1981-2003), exercised a buy-back option to reacquire Lake Louise from RCR to return as the ski resort's owner, president and operator.
+In 2008, Charlie Locke, a former owner of the ski area (1981–2003), exercised a buy-back option to reacquire Lake Louise from RCR to return as the ski resort's owner, president and operator.